|Rating:||8.2 / 10|

 Last but not least the vibrating alarm is a bit less aggressive than my old Fitbit so initially I was sleeping through.
 Having said that my Fitbit used to wake my wife up which defeated the point of having a silent alarm when the bed vibrated.
 I am now used t0 the lighter buzz and I wake up when I needed.

-I have now used the Suunto Baro 9 for just on three months and can now use the features without having to think about it too much.
-This watch does as advertised and while its not as feature rich as some others on the market, including other models from Suunto, it has the features I want, is solid, is robust, and dominates where battery life is concerned – this was the key seller for me and well ahead of any other model within a comparable price range ($899 AUD).
+I have now used the Suunto Baro 9 for just on a year and can now use the features without having to think about it.
+This watch does as advertised and while its not as feature rich as some others on the market, including other models from Suunto, it has the features I want, is solid and robust, and dominates where battery life is concerned – this was the key seller for me and well ahead of any other model within a comparable price range ($899 AUD).

 So if you are doing a big race or doing remote hiking and need battery reliability this is the watch for you.